fernandocorrer/fhc-www/classes/BIOB375_2023/Activities/Linkage_Expl_1.md

 $$\frac{OZu}{OZu} \times \frac{ozU}{ozU}$$

 We can look the following scheme to help us understand the origin of the gametes.
 There is an extra gene - H - but notice that it's independent from the other three genes.
-We will have four possible scenarios regarding the genes in the long chromosome: i) no crossing over; ii) a crossing over in between O and Z; iii) a crossing over in between Z and U; iv) two crosing overs.
+We will have four possible scenarios regarding the genes in the long chromosome: i) no crossing over; ii) a crossing over in between O and Z; iii) a crossing over in between Z and U; iv) two crossing overs.

 <img width="80%" src='figures/linkage_meio.png'>